atulsharma2000/big_data_Project/README.md

 *   **Scalability:** Implement Spark on a cluster to handle large datasets more efficiently.
 *   **Data Validation:** Add data validation steps to ensure data quality.
 *   **Monitoring:** Implement monitoring to track the performance of the pipeline.
-*   **Implement other Machine Learning techniques:** Such as clustering or predictive analytics using the sentiment scores and classified data.
 *   **Refine Zero-Shot Classification:** Experiment with different pre-trained models and candidate labels to improve the accuracy of zero-shot classification.
-*   **Implement a Data Lake/Warehouse:** Store the processed data in a data lake (e.g., using Apache Hadoop or AWS S3) or a data warehouse (e.g., using Apache Hive or Snowflake) for long-term storage and analysis.
+*   **Implement a Data Lake/Warehouse:** Store the processed data in a famous data lake ( AWS S3) or a data warehouse (Hive or Snowflake) for long-term storage and analysis.
 *   **Implement REST API:** To access and visualize the data.

 ## Author

-Atul
+Atul Sharma